Skip to main content Skip to navigation

 • group 1 (e.g. Carbaryl) late in season when leaf-drop is not a concern.

-Remember it takes several weeks after feeding on an infected plant for a leafhopper to be able to transmit the phytoplasma.
-The phytoplasma must pass through the insect gut, into the ‘blood’, and to the salivary glands before it can be excreted into a new plant with the saliva.
-Every two to three weeks sprays should be the shortest interval needed.
-More frequent sprays will mean you likely run out of legal applications before the end of the season when transmission is likely to be highest.
-See table below.
+Spray applications every two to three weeks should be the shortest interval needed.
+One reason more frequent sprays are not recommended is because it takes several weeks after feeding on an infected plant for a leafhopper to be able to transmit the phytoplasma.
+The phytoplasma must pass through the insect gut, into the “blood,” and to the salivary glands before it can be excreted into a new plant with the saliva.
+Additionally, with more frequent sprays, managers will likely exhaust the legally allowed number of applications before the end of the season when transmission is likely to be highest.

 Manage alternative hosts of the phytoplasma and of the leafhoppers

 Reducing broadleaf weeds in orchards can help reduce leafhopper numbers and potentially reduce transmission.
 Grasses are poor hosts for key vectors and are not a common host for phytoplasma.
 Apply broadleaf herbicides to the drive row as well as tree row.
-For example, in a recent study, herbicide applications reduced leafhopper vector numbers by up to 50%, likely by reducing the preferred habitat for the leafhoppers (Northfield unpublished data).
-Healthy weed-free grass strips compete with broadleaf weeds and supply a non-phytoplasma host environment.
+For example, in a recent study, herbicide applications reduced leafhopper vector numbers by up to 50%, likely by reducing the preferred habitat of the leafhoppers (Northfield, 2023, unpublished data).
+Healthy, weed-free grass strips compete with broadleaf weeds and supply a non-phytoplasma host environment.

 Summary

-Finally, control of this disease requires a community-wide effort.
-What your neighbor does or doesn’t do, affects you (and vice versa).
+Control of this disease requires a community-wide effort.
+What a neighbor does or does not do will affect adjacent orchards (and vice versa).
 The key to ending the current X-disease epidemic relies on reducing the amount of pathogen present in the state.
-This can only be done by removing infected trees because it is from those trees that the leafhoppers are acquiring and spreading the pathogen.
+This can only be done by removing infected trees, because it is from those trees that leafhoppers are acquiring the pathogen, then subsequently spreading it.

 cuttings of samples